 As we prepare for the third way of work I think we understand better what’s around the corner, and it’s exciting.
 We need a name for it.
 Let’s call it intelligent work.

-Please return for my next blog where I will dig deeper into the exploitation of machine learning and AI chatbot capabilities.
+Please return for my next article, where I will dig deeper into the exploitation of machine learning and AI chatbot capabilities.